bramcal/Q-VAT/README.md

 <img src="Images/Masking_tool_brain.png" width="600" align="center">

 **File organization:**

 <img src="Images/file_organisation_masking_tool.PNG" width="200" align="right">

 The Q-VAT masking tool requires a fixed file organisation.
 The Q-VAT maksing tool will automatically loop over the different subfolders and load the correct files.
 It is therefore important to maintain a fixed order of the files.
 The exact naming of the file is not important.
-Within the Input directory there should be a sub-directory for each subject/sample that you want to processed.
+Within the Input directory there should be a sub-directory for each sample that you want to processed.
 Each of these subdirectories (e.g. subj001) should have the following files:

 - Dimension file (.txt): **The first file in the folder** should be a .txt file that contains: